JamesGJ5-Learning-To-Code/shopping-cart/plans.md

                 -- websiteType (which in this case will be 'shopping') -- The imageSrc for an image (in this case, an image related to shopping)

-            -- A Route for the Shop component, passing to it the following props:
+            -- DONE A Route for the Shop component, passing to it the following props:
                 -- props.availableItemNames

     -- Add TODO re: passing to navigationBar and the Routes similar information, adn so passing from same object literal to avoid, essentially, repeating code